Abdu1Hak/WRO-2025/README.md

 ## 6. Software - Open Challenge - Obstacle Challenge - Parking

-Identify the Logic flow, including code snippets, and provide pictures of the VNC

 ### Using VNC - Connecting to the PI

    Our primary method of interfacing with the Raspberry Pi to monitor the camera feed was through RealVNC, establishing a wireless connection between the Pi and our system on the same network.
 By accessing the Pi’s IP address, we were able to mirror its desktop environment directly on our screen.
 While this approach initially introduced little overhead, performance bottlenecks quickly emerged, primarily in the form of latency and memory limitations.